Women’s Monthly Boxing Ratings Archive

 Boxing is filled with a confusing array of “world title” belt holders, in which vacant titles are often decided via mediocre match-ups.
 When there are multiple world titlists in every division, it makes it difficult for fans to know who the best fighters are.
 BoxRec provides a useful reference point, but its ratings use a computer-based algorithm, so are therefore open to oddities.

-Our authoritative, monthly, divisional rankings (the first long-standing, independent, non-computerized monthly rankings in women’s boxing, which began on April 6th, 2019), compiled by knowledgeable analysts, aim to provide a degree of much needed clarity.
-We use our ratings to identify who the top contenders in a weight class are, and as is tradition in prize fighting history, a box-off between these contenders crowns a new Lineal World Champion.
-Champions will only lose their Championship if they are defeated in the ring, retire or move weight divisions.
-In contrast to the various sanctioning bodies, our Lineal Champions will not be “stripped,” and there will only ever be one Lineal World Champion per weight division.
+Our authoritative, monthly, divisional rankings (the first long-standing, independent, non-computerized monthly rankings in women’s boxing, beginning on April 6th 2019) - compiled by knowledgeable analysts, provided a degree of much needed clarity.
+Between 2019 - 2024, we used our ratings to identify who the top contenders in a weight class were, and as is tradition in prize fighting history, a box-off between these contenders crowned a new Lineal World Champion.

 Lineal Lightweight and Junior Welterweight World Champion, Katie Taylor